ajfisher/datatium/slides.md

 yet then we are damned close.

 Basically if you don't have mobile in your business then your competitors are going to destroy you.
-There's no point even coming up with a strategy now as it's all over but the receievership.
+There's no point even coming up with a strategy for going mobile - that battle is lost.
+It's just a question of how bad that's going to be for you.

 ---